netbymatt/unicorn-hat-mini/README.md

 uhm.show();
 ```
 ## Combining with other IO functions
-To allow control of the IO not used by the HAT, ```uhm.rpio``` is available to set up additional IO and other functionality that the node-rpio library provides.
+To allow control of the IO not used by the HAT, ```UHM.rpio``` is available to set up additional IO and other functionality that the node-rpio library provides.

 # API